microsoft/JSTSdocs/articles/editor/linting.md

 ### Settings
 ESLint support can be enabled or disabled under Tools -> Options -> Text Editor -> JavaScript/TypeScript -> Linting.
 Here, you can also reset the global ESLint configuration file to the default recommended by Visual Studio.

-Additionally, you can choose to only lint open files (as opposed to your whole project or solution) by selecting "Only report diagnostics for files opened in the editor" under Tools -> Options -> Text Editor -> JavaScript/TypeScript -> Linting.
+Additionally, you can choose to lint your whole project or solution (as opposed to only open files) by selecting "Lint all files included in project, even closed files" under Tools -> Options -> Text Editor -> JavaScript/TypeScript -> Linting.

 ## TSLint
 Currently, TSLint is not supported directly by Visual Studio.
 However, there are extensions available, or it can be used as a command-line tool.